openproblems-bio/website/README.md

 ## Build

-Run `quarto build` to render the site.
+Run `quarto render` to render the site.

 ## Helper scripts